 Leading Expert in Human Behavior Cappi Pidwell Launches New Book “The Mindset Code” October 22, 2020

-Pidwell coaches people on their mindset and provides insights into maximizing it for new results and astonishing outcomes sharing that most people know more about how to program the settings on their phones.
-However, they don’t know that they can program their mindset.

-Pidwell has been featured on several TV shows, and hundreds of talk radio and internet shows, sharing her powerful mindset solutions, programs, and products.

-Join Cappi for a very special virtual launch of The Mindset Code; win a private session with Cappi or be in the audience to be selected to be transformed LIVE!
+Join Cappi for a very special virtual launch of The Mindset Code and win a private session with Cappi or be in the audience and be selected to be transformed LIVE!

+/EIN News/ -- Los Angeles, CA, Oct.
+20, 2020 (GLOBE NEWSWIRE) -- Cappi Pidwell, a national speaker, leading expert in human behavior, and a Master Results coach, is pleased to announce the October 22, 2020 launch of her new book, The Mindset Code.”

 The special virtual launch party will start at 10:00 am (PST) to 12:00 pm (PST) on the Zoom platform.
 Those who would like to attend can register at www.CappiPidwell.com.
 The book is loaded with powerful, easy subconscious exercises that people can practice themselves and are available for pre-order at www.cappipidwell.com.